pharmpy/pharmpy/docs/qa.rst

 This section shows the effect of applying a t-distribution transformation to the ETA variables in the base model.

-The `tdist_parameters` shows the estimated degrees of freedom and expected improvement in OFV for a t-distribution transformation of the random effects.
+The ``tdist_parameters`` contains the estimated degrees of freedom and expected improvement in OFV for a t-distribution transformation of the random effects.

 .. jupyter-execute::